cncf/mentoring/programs/lfx-mentorship/2023/03-Sep-Nov/project_ideas.md

 ### LitmusChaos

 #### Improve litmusctl UX and codebase and add new functionalities to litmusctl
 - Description: [LitmusChaos](https://litmuschaos.io) is an open-source chaos engineering platform for Kubernetes, enabling users to test and improve the resilience of their cloud-native applications.
-The project focuses on improving litmusctl by enhancing its interactive mode with promptui, refactoring code to Go interfaces for better unit testing and code quality.
+The project focuses on improving litmusctl by enhancing its interactive mode with promptui, and refactoring code to Go interfaces for better unit testing and code quality.
 Additionally, it aims to replace kubectl with client-go for more efficient Kubernetes operations, resulting in a more user-friendly and reliable command-line tool for chaos engineering and workload management.
 - Expected outcome: The expected outcome of the project includes an improved litmusctl tool with a user-friendly promptui-based interactive mode, enhanced code quality through Go interfaces, and a robust test suite.
 The migration to client-go for Kubernetes operations will ensure better performance and reduced external dependencies, providing users with a reliable and efficient command-line utility for chaos engineering and Kubernetes management tasks.
 - Recommended Skills:
   - Golang